 You likely have plenty of time to observe, so there’s no need to rush to get all your hours done as soon as possible.
 Instead, try to observe in as many different settings as you can, like outpatient, inpatient, women’s health, and pediatrics.
 Anywhere from a few hours per week to being a full-time aide will give you a better idea about the career field.
 Make sure to form relationships with 1-2 physical therapists so they can write you strong recommendation letters.

 For more information about observing, read my Guide to Observation Hours!

 You’re already doing that by reading blogs, and that’s really awesome!
 I learned so much about physical therapy by emailing or calling physical therapists and doing an informational interview.
 I sent out lots of emails, and was able to talk to about 10 physical therapists to learn more about their careers and how there are so many different things that physical therapists can do.
 Chatting with a PT for just 20 minutes can really help you decide if PT is the right job for you.

 You can also reach out on twitter, facebook, or linkedin.
 PT’s and student PT’s are more than happy to talk to you, so don’t hesitate to start a conversation!
 Make sure to take a look at my list of social media that you should be following.

 4. Start saving money

 Everybody knows that PT school is very expensive.
+I ended up with 6-figures in debt upon graduation.
 Unfortunately, a majority of students need loans to pay for tuition and costs of living.
 If you have enough time before PT school begins, I recommend working and saving as much as you can.

 I know that everyone always says to save money, and as a pre-PT student, I ignored that advice and didn’t much saved.
 I had to rely on my parents for travel expenses and living expenses, especially because my student loans did not arrive until 2 weeks AFTER school started.
 I regret not saving, so please try to think about ways that you can live a bit more frugally or limit your spending.